 As a child I loved LEGO® and in 2009 found myself using it as a means of communicating my ideas about Wenger’s Communities of Practice framework and its usefulness as part of PDP and critical self-evaluation.
 My use of it grew and led me to become an accredited facilitator of LEGO® SERIOUS PLAY® in 2013.
 I use (and adapt) this methodology extensively within and outside HE to enable people to reflect on and explore matters important to them.
 Topics have included sustainability, evaluation, Erasmus partnerships, team identity, strategy and direction, handling change, overcoming stuckness, threshold concepts, relationships, widening participation and countless others.
 I’ve worked with educators, corporate executives, conference teams, students, public audiences and many others to explore topics and questions in this way.

 I present widely on all of the above subjects and publish in books, journals, magazines and edited collections.
 In 2013 I received an excellent teaching award from the University of the Arts London for my work with LEGO SERIOUS PLAY and student learning.
-At Winchester I and my co-convenors won a Team Award for Innovative and Outstanding Practice at the University of Winchester for their five day Play and Creativity Festival.
-This event now runs annually.
-All my interests in play, creativity and imagination are coming together in The Power of Play in HE: Creativity in Tertiary Learning, co-edited with Dr Chrissi Nerantzi, due out with Palgrave Macmillan in 2019.
+At Winchester I and my co-convenors won a Team Award for Innovative and Outstanding Practice at the University of Winchester for our five day Play and Creativity Festival.
+This event ran annually for three years and in that time attractedmore than 900 participants – staff, students and visitors.
+All my interests in play, creativity and imagination came together in The Power of Play in HE: Creativity in Tertiary Learning, co-edited with Dr Chrissi Nerantzi, published by Palgrave Macmillan in 2019.
+As of December 2019 chapters from the book have been downloaded 13,871 times in 26 countries.

-In my present role at the University of Winchester I am involved in all aspects of academic quality and learning and teaching development.
-This experience and my role as Professor of Learning and Teaching mean that I am also invited to provide academic consultancy, staff and educational development, talks, keynotes and workshops outside the institution.
-To me this is invaluable in terms of being able to share common concerns and explore challenges in a mutually beneficial dialogue with colleagues everywhere.
+In my role as Director of Academic Quality and Development at the University of Winchester I was involved in all aspects of academic quality and learning and teaching development.
+This experience and my role as Professor of Learning and Teaching generated many invitations to provide academic consultancy, staff and educational development, talks, keynotes and workshops outside the institution.
+I am delighted to say these are continuing in my new free range life.
+For me it is invaluable in terms of being able to share common concerns and explore challenges in a mutually beneficial dialogue with colleagues everywhere.
 Plus I meet some great people!